gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

             public class EncoderOpmode extends LinearOpMode {
                 @Override
                 public void runOpMode() throws InterruptedException {
-                    //Find a motor in the hardware map named "Arm Motor" DcMotor motor = hardwareMap.dcMotor.get("Arm Motor");
+                    // Find a motor in the hardware map named "Arm Motor" DcMotor motor = hardwareMap.dcMotor.get("Arm Motor");

-                    //Reset the motor encoder so that it reads zero ticks motor.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);
+                    // Reset the motor encoder so that it reads zero ticks motor.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);

-                    //Turn the motor back on, required if you use STOP_AND_RESET_ENCODER motor.setMode(DcMotor.RunMode.RUN_WITHOUT_ENCODER);
+                    // Turn the motor back on, required if you use STOP_AND_RESET_ENCODER motor.setMode(DcMotor.RunMode.RUN_WITHOUT_ENCODER);

                     waitForStart();

                     while (opModeIsActive()) {
-                        //Get the current position of the motor double CPR = [Your Counts Per Revolution Here];
+                        // Get the current position of the motor double CPR = [Your Counts Per Revolution Here];

                         int position = motor.getCurrentPosition();